PASTORAL MESSAGE

 None

-suffer more loss than gain in the immediate future, especially regarding
+those who may suffer more loss than gain in the immediate future,

-That, however, must always be in the context of the priority of the
+always be in the context of the priority of the mission of the

-I recall the principal features of our Vision Statement, namely, we are called
+recall the principal features of our Vision Statement, namely, we

 A